 There are several ways in which sodium benzoate can be harmful to people.
 For example, it can cause pseudoallergy symptoms in sensitive people.
 A pseudoallergy resembles an allergy in its presentation, but unlike a true allergy it doesn't involve an immune response.

-A skin rash, itching, a runny nose and congested airways are possible symptoms of a sodium benzoate pseudoallergy.
+A skin rash, itching, a runny nose, and congested airways are possible symptoms of a sodium benzoate pseudoallergy.
 If a person is asthmatic or has a tendency to develop hives, these problems may become worse after exposure to the chemical.
-It's thought that a negative response to sodium benzoate is rare in people who don't already have a true allergy.
-The chemical may play a role in increasing hyperactivity in children, however, although this is unproven.
+It's thought that a response to sodium benzoate is rare in people who don't already have a true allergy.
+The chemical might play a role in increasing hyperactivity in children, but this is unproven.

 Benzene Properties and Uses

 Benzene was discovered by Michael Faraday in 1825.
 It contains only carbon and hydrogen atoms and is therefore classified as a hydrocarbon.
-The benzene molecule is a six sided ring, as shown in the diagram above.
-The single lines represent single bonds holding atoms together and the double lines represent double bonds.
-Although benzene is often represented by this diagram, chemists have discovered that the bonding between the atoms is not as simple and clearcut as shown in the illustration.
+The benzene molecule is a six sided ring, as shown in the illustration above.
+The single lines represent single bonds holding atoms together, and the double lines represent double bonds.
+Although benzene is often represented in this way, chemists have discovered that the bonding between the atoms is not as simple and clear-cut as shown in the illustration.

 Benzene exposure may produce acute (immediate) effects if a person is exposed to a large amount of the chemical.
-These effects include a headache, dizziness, vomiting, muscle tremors, a rapid or irregular heartbeat, drowsiness and loss of consciousness.
+These effects may include a headache, dizziness, vomiting, muscle tremors, a rapid or irregular heartbeat, drowsiness, and loss of consciousness.
 Exposure to a very high concentration of benzene can be deadly.

 Exposure to benzene over a longer period of time can affect the bone marrow, decreasing its production of red blood cells and causing anemia.
 It can also weaken the immune system.
 In addition, long term exposure to benzene increases the risk of leukemia.